meetjestad/mjs_gateway_configuration/README.md

 left in place, so cdist can still be used to make config changes without access to the keys.

+Note that the OpenVPN connection is only used for remotely accessing deployed gateways later, it is not required for the gateway operation itself.

 New gateways
 ============
 When adding a new gateway: